tc39/proposal-structs/README.md

 Strings in production engines have in-place mutation to transition representation in order to optimize for different use cases (e.g. ropes, slices, canonicalized, etc).
 Sharing strings will likely be the most challenging part of the implementation.

 It is possible to support sharing strings by copying-on-sharing, but may be too slow.
-If possible, lockfree implementations of in-place mutations above is deal.
+If possible, lockfree implementations of in-place mutations above is ideal.

 ## Future work